Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Details on the numerical implementations of QPs

-The tensors $M^{[k]}$ are now $2\times2\times d_{\text{op}}\times d_{\text{op}}$ dimensional (with a bond dimension $d_o$ possibly different than that of an MPS) containing two physical indexes and two virtual indexes.
-The virtual indexes contain information as to how the operator entangles neighboring qubits.
-MPOs can be applied to an MPS producing a new MPS with new bond-dimension $dd_{\text{op}}$.
-The process of propagating an MPS through a series of $L$ operators takes run-time $\mathcal{O}(Nd(d_{\text{op}})^L)$~\cite{vidal2004efficient}.
-This run time is smaller than the full-state description as long as $L< N$ and $d$ is small.
-Let us now apply the MPS framework to our QPs.
-First of all, single-qubit rotations $R_k$ can be mapped into MPOs with $d_{\text{op}}=1$ where $M^{s_k,c_k} = \langle c_k| R_k |s_k\rangle$ is the matrix element of the rotation (a scalar).
-Secondly, and more interestingly, evolving under Eq.~(\ref{eq:Hp}) can also be done via first mapping the Hamiltonian into an MPO.
+For a rotation, $M^{s_k,c_k} = \langle c_n| R_n |s_n\rangle$ is the matrix element of the rotation (a scalar).
+Secondly, and more interestingly, evolving under $H_{\text{nat}}$ can also be done via first mapping the Hamiltonian into an MPO.
 Here we must remark that not all Hamiltonians have exact MPO representations.
-Moreover, $H_P$ is, in some sense, a long-range Hamiltonian since qubit $i=1$ interacts with the output which in the MPS language is $N$ sites away.
+Moreover, $H_{\text{nat}}$ is, in some sense, a long-range Hamiltonian since qubit $i=1$ interacts with the output which in the MPS language is $N$ sites away.
 However, this apparent long-range is due to the linear geometry of the MPS form, and physically all input qubits are neighbors to the output.
 This realization is what allows us to derive the exact MPO form